Strange Recipes

 Spring Pea and Ramp Dal with Wild Garlic Tadka and Crispy Curry Leaves

-What happens when Appalachian foraged ramps crash a Bengali masoor dal party?
-Magic, apparently — the sulfurous, leek-meets-garlic punch of ramps and wild garlic replaces the traditional onion-garlic base entirely, while spring peas dissolve into the lentils for a grassy sweetness that no dal has ever known.
-A screaming-hot wok tadka of curry leaves, black mustard seeds, and raw wild garlic poured over the top at the last second is the plot twist that makes this dish genuinely unforgettable.
+Appalachian foraged ramps have no business being in a Bengali masoor dal, and yet here we are.
+The sulfurous, leek-meets-garlic punch of ramps and wild garlic replaces the traditional onion-garlic base entirely, while spring peas dissolve into the lentils and bring a grassy sweetness dal has never had before.
+The plot twist is a screaming-hot wok tadka of curry leaves, black mustard seeds, and raw wild garlic poured over the top at the last second.

 Saffron-Dried Lime Morel & Ramp Pilaf Baked in Parchment